MakieOrg/Makie.jl/README.md

-From the japanese word [Maki-e](https://en.wikipedia.org/wiki/Maki-e), which is a technique to sprinkle lacquer with gold and silver powder.
+From the japanese word [_Maki-e_](https://en.wikipedia.org/wiki/Maki-e), which is a technique to sprinkle lacquer with gold and silver powder.
-Data is basically the gold and silver of our age, so lets spread it out beautifully on the screen!
+Data is basically the gold and silver of our age, so let's spread it out beautifully on the screen!

 **Documentation**: [![][docs-stable-img]][docs-stable-url] [![][docs-master-img]][docs-master-url]